-We are a small sixth form and our curriculum, whilst focused on GCE advanced level qualifications in a range of academic subjects, aims to be as broad as possible and cater for a wide range of interests and academic starting points.
+We are a small sixth form and our curriculum, whilst focused on academic GCE advanced level subjects, aims to be as broad as possible and cater for a wide range of interests and academic starting points.
 The majority of our students go on to study at university and a significant proportion of these go on to Russell group universities and highly competitive courses.
-In addition to our A’ level offer, we also offer Level 3 Extended Certificate in Applied Science and Business Studies which are accepted by universities but have a greater amount of portfolio style assessment than other A’ levels.
-For students who have missed the grade requirements to study level 3 qualifications in our sixth form, we have a foundation programme that lasts for one year and aims to provide the skills and qualifications needed to progress to level 3 (A’ level) study.
-In addition to our full A’ levels, we also offer AS level French and Further Maths as well as the Extended Project Qualification that can be studied to complement 3 A’ levels.
+In addition to A‘ levels, we also offer Level 3 courses in Applied Human Biology, Business Studies, Applied Psychology and Health and Social Care which are accepted by universities but have a greater amount of portfolio style assessment than A’ levels.

 The sixth form operates a 2-week timetable and students receive 11 x 50 minute lessons for each A’ level per fortnight.
 In addition, all students attend form registration for 20 minutes at the start of each day.
 This time is used for assemblies as well as tutor mentoring and other activities to support students’ development.
 Students also receive 1 x 50 minute lesson of Personal Social Health and Citizenship Education (PSHCE) per week and, for those not studying Philosophy and Ethics at A’ level, 1 x 50 minute lesson of General RE per week.